 Can Cannabis Relieve Arthritis Pain?

-It’s true … there’s a real lack of human clinical research surrounding cannabis and arthritis.
-But arthritis patients haven’t necessarily waited for permission from science to treat their often debilitating symptoms with marijuana.
+It’s true … there’s a real lack of human clinical research surrounding marijuana for arthritis.
+But arthritis patients haven’t necessarily waited for permission from science to treat their often debilitating symptoms with cannabis.
 Why is that?

 Several reasons point to the growing population of medical marijuana users that are outpacing science’s stamp of approval.
 More awareness of cannabis’s therapeutic effects, although greatly anecdotal, is certainly one reason.
 Also, many states list arthritis as a qualification for a medical marijuana card.
 People who live with arthritis often suffer from tremendous pain, and prescribed medications like opioids and NSAIDs have terrible side effects.
 There’s also the fact that cannabis has a well-known safety profile—there is no known instance of death from a marijuana overdose.